monero-project/monero-site/resources/developer-guides/wallet-rpc.md

 ### verify

-Verify a signature on the contents of a string.
+Verify a signature on a string.

 Inputs: